 Anyone wishing to try a session or two before joining the club is welcome to attend , just make yourself known beforehand if possible .

 Congratulations to BARF ultra athlete Jackie Toal who has just finished in the top ten at the notoriously tough Ronda dels Cims race in Andorra.
 Taking in over 13500 metres of elevation gain over a distance of 170 km Jackie completed the course in a superb 51 hours for 7th lady in this highly competitive race .
 Well done Jackie .Arf !
 Arf !

-On Saturday morning Aaron Shimmons took on the Mourne 500 .
-A gruelling route around the Mourne Mountains taking in all 39 summits over 500 metres in height and over 60 km in distance and total elevation gain of 5000 metres plus .
-It also has to be completely unsupported and everything needed has to be carried by the challenger on the day .
-Aaron completed the route in 12 hours 38 minutes breaking the previous record held by Billy Reid of 13.10.
-His route choice took him to a distance of 62.5 k in what was superb run and his local knowledge definitely proving beneficial as he prepares for even bigger challenges ahead !
-Well done Arf !
-Arf!
+On Saturday morning Aaron Shimmons took on the Mourne 500.
+A gruelling route around the Mourne Mountains taking in all 39 summits over 500 metres in height, over 60 km in distance, and total elevation gain of 5000 metres.
+It also has to be completely unsupported and everything needed has to be carried by the challenger.
+Aaron completed the route in 12 hours 38 minutes breaking the previous record held by Billy Reed of 13.10.
+His route choice took him to a distance of 62.5 k in what was superb run.
+Aaron’s local knowledge definitely proving beneficial as he prepares for even bigger challenges ahead!

 Well done to Taryn McCoy and Joanne Curran who are currently taking on some spectacular climbs in the Chamonix Mont Blanc region of the Alps as part of the Mountaineering Ireland Summer Alpine Meet .
 Well done folks Arf !
 Arf !